syh7/DnDwiki/src/main/resources/parsed/darninia/session 16 - join us or burn.md

 + real talk: Kora is organising a search for the rst of the Documents and wants us to join them
 + tells a story:

-- [Iuna](https://bookstack.hemels.me/books/Darninia/page/iuna) is a female Andarin, who stole the original Documents from king Abigor and was lost to history.
+- [Iuna](https://bookstack.hemels.me/books/Darninia/page/iuna) is a female Andarin, who stole the original Documents from [King Abigor](https://bookstack.hemels.me/books/Darninia/page/king-abigor) and was lost to history.
 The Andarin don't know where she is.
 - She hid the Documents before leaving, behind traps.
 The [Neuneun](https://bookstack.hemels.me/books/Darninia/page/nenen) challenge sounds like here.
 - She can change appearances when she wants, but prefers red hair.
 Where she walks, flowers bloom.